mongodb-labs/atlas-cli-plugin-terraform/docs/command_adv2v2.md

-# Convert mongodbatlas_advanced_cluster to Provider 2.0.0 Format
+# Convert mongodbatlas_advanced_cluster to Provider 2.0.0 schema

-This command helps you migrate `mongodbatlas_advanced_cluster` configurations from the legacy SDKv2 format to the new Provider 2.0.0 format.
+ advancedClusterToV2 (adv2v2) command helps you migrate previous `mongodbatlas_advanced_cluster` configurations to the new Provider 2.0.0 schema.

 ## Background